-Concerns that do not meet the harms threshold (Part Four, Section Two)
+5.4 Concerns that do not meet the harms threshold (Part Four, Section Two)

-- 4.4.1.
-Low level concerns that do not meet the harms threshold should be reported to the headteacher or principal.
-NB The term low level does not mean that it is insignificant, it means that the behaviour towards a child does not meet the harms test. - 4.4.2.
-In cases where the headteacher or principal is the subject of an allegation, it will be reported to the Director of People, CEO and the Chair of Trustees.
-The academy will follow the procedures set out in Part Four of 'Keeping Children Safe in Education' 2023. - 4.4.3.
-The academy will deal with any such concern, no matter how small, where an adult working in or on behalf of the academy may have acted in a way that: - is inconsistent with the staff code of conduct, including inappropriate conduct outside of work and - does not meet the allegations threshold or is otherwise not considered serious enough to consider a referral to the LADO. - 4.4.4.
-All low-level concerns should be recorded in writing, and all staff should be aware of the processes for reporting a concern.
+- 5.4.1 Low level concerns that do not meet the harms threshold should be reported to the Headteacher/Principal.
+NB: The term low level does not mean that it is insignificant, it means that the behaviour towards a child does not meet the harms test. - 5.4.2 In cases where the Headteacher or Principal is the subject of an allegation, it will be reported to the Director of People, CEO and the Chair of Trustees.
+The academy will follow the procedures set out in Part Four of 'Keeping Children Safe in Education' 2023. - 5.4.3 The academy will deal with any such concern, no matter how small, where an adult working in or on behalf of the academy may have acted in a way that: - is inconsistent with the staff code of conduct, including inappropriate conduct outside of work and - does not meet the allegations threshold or is otherwise not considered serious enough to consider a referral to the LADO. - 5.4.4 All low-level concerns should be recorded in writing, and all staff should be aware of the processes for reporting a concern.
 The record should include details of the concern, the context in which the concern arose, and action taken.
-The name of the individual sharing their concerns should also be noted, if the individual wishes to remain anonymous then that should be respected as far as reasonably possible. - 4.4.5.
-Academies can decide where these records are kept, but they must be kept confidential, held securely, and comply with the Data

-Protection Act 2018 and the UK General Data Protection Regulation (UK GDPR).
+The name of the individual sharing their concerns should also be noted, if the individual wishes to remain anonymous then that should be respected as far as reasonably possible. - 5.4.5 Academies can decide where these records are kept, but they must be kept confidential, held securely, and comply with the Data Protection Act 2018 and the UK General Data Protection Regulation (UK GDPR). - Low level concerns are retained by hard copy and stored securely and separately by the school/college's HR team. - The academy will promote an open and transparent culture in which all concerns about all adults working in or on behalf of the academy or academies in the Trust (including supply teachers, volunteers, and contractors) are dealt with promptly and appropriately.
+This will enable the academy and Trust to identify concerning, problematic or inappropriate behaviour early; minimise the risk of abuse; and ensure that adults working in or on behalf of the academy/Trust are clear about professional boundaries and act within these boundaries, and in accordance with the ethos and values of the institution. - 5.51 The academy will ensure that all staff, including supply staff, volunteers and contractors are aware of the need for maintaining appropriate and professional boundaries in their relationships with pupils and parents as advised within the Local Authority's Code of Conduct: 'Guidance for Safer Working Practice for Adults who work with Children and Young